aliyun/aliyun-cli/README.md

 The Alibaba Cloud CLI is a tool to manage and use Alibaba Cloud resources through a command line interface.
 It is written in Go and built on the top of Alibaba Cloud OpenAPI.

-If you encounter an issue when using Alibaba Cloud CLI, please submit your issue through [GitHub Issue](https://github.com/aliyun/aliyun-cli/issues/new) or joining the official SDK & CLI customer service group (DingDing Group No. 11771185).
+If you encounter an issue when using Alibaba Cloud CLI, please submit your issue through [GitHub Issue](https://github.com/aliyun/aliyun-cli/issues/new).

 > **Note**: Alibaba Cloud CLI access the Alibaba Cloud services through OpenAPI.
 Before using Alibaba Cloud CLI, make sure that you have activated the service to use and known how to use OpenAPI.